RISE OF THE FOOTSOLDIER: RETRIBUTION is now in the Planning and will be shot in IBIZA

 Here's the trailers, clips and some behind the scenes of the British gangster film franchise that the fans love and the critics love to hate.
-With with what we thought was the latest instalment, RISE OF THE FOOTSOLDIER: ORIGINS being a firm hit, TATE: TWO DAYS OF BLOOD will we next up in this highly successful UK crime franchise.
+With with what we thought was the latest instalment, RISE OF THE FOOTSOLDIER: ORIGINS being a firm hit, RISE OF THE FOOTSOLDIER VENGEANCE will we next up in this highly successful UK crime franchise.

-RISE OF THE FOOTSOLDIER started back in 2007 when violence was taken to a new level and it all got very messy over a pizza, in Now in 2021 RISE OF THE FOOTSOLDIER: ORIGINS mixed brutality with style...What will TATE: TWO DAYS OF BLOOD have in store!
+RISE OF THE FOOTSOLDIER started back in 2007 when violence was taken to a new level and it all got very messy over a pizza, in Now in 2021 RISE OF THE FOOTSOLDIER: ORIGINS mixed brutality with style...What will RISE OF THE FOOTSOLDIER VENGEANCE have in store!

 On Friday 7th September 2007, RISE OF THE FOOTSOLDIER opened in UK Cinemas...